-- You may not give cash or cash equivalent gifts (checks, money orders, funds transfers or cash gift cards) or share revenue or bonuses with colleagues. - Gifts between colleagues should be reasonable and work appropriate. - Gifts must not otherwise adversely impact working or managerial relationships and be equitable between similarly situated teammates (e.g., to avoid the appearance of favoritism, a manager should not give one colleague an extravagant gift and nothing to another. - Colleagues must exercise good judgement to ensure that any gift given complies with the Code; and will not be perceived as a compensation or reward for job performance. - Nominal gifts to colleagues are okay for things like extraordinary performance, unusual hours worked or commonly recognized events like weddings, birthday's, holidays or the birth or adoption of a child. - Huntington pays the reasonable costs entertainment of customers, prospective customers or third parties when these activities are required for legitimate business purposes.
-You may not engage in lavish entertainment or entertainment that is not reasonable or customary in your line of business.
+- You may not give cash gifts or share revenue or bonuses with colleagues. - Nominal gifts to colleagues are okay for things like extraordinary performance, unusual hours worked or commonly recognized events like weddings, holidays or the birth or adoption of a child. - Huntington pays the reasonable costs of travel and entertainment of customers when these activities are required for legitimate business purposes.
 You must follow Huntington's Expense Reimbursement Guidelines and procedures in this regard.